 It reminds me of my women's Bible study group where we had a bowl of names in it.
 I would ask the ladies to say a quick prayer before they drew a name.
 Then in the next week they were to reach out to that woman whose name they drew and encourage her in some way.
 We called these our encouragement cards.
 There was nothing random about whose name they got.
 We prayed and we were trusting God to give us the name we were to encourage.

 The Hebrew people asked God to be a part of the process.

 Casting lots is not an occult practice.
 Occult practices are condemned by God as spelled out in Deuteronomy 18:10-12.
 Divination is the practice of seeking knowledge of the future by supernatural means.

 However, we no longer need to cast lots to determine God's will.
 Nowhere in the New Testament does it instruct Christians to cast lots to make decisions.
 After the lot fell on Matthias to be the twelfth apostle, casting lots is not mentioned again.
 Why?
 Because Pentecost occurred and the Holy Spirit became indwelling in believers.

-If we want to know God's will, we have God's Word and the Holy Spirit to guide us, prayer and fasting.
+If we want to know God's will; we have God's Word, the Holy Spirit to guide us, prayer and fasting.